-Parents, guardians and caretakers of new and beginner level students will attend an orientation.
+Parents, guardians and caretakers of new students must attend an orientation.
 The orientation will be held in the lobby during the first 10-15 minutes of the students' first day of class and will go over important information.

-For your second class on, students should proceed to get their skate rentals and helmet from the skate rental counter and meet their coach on the ice.
+For your second class and the rest of your classes, students should proceed to get their skate on and meet their coach on the ice.

 What should I wear to class?

-Wear clothing to keep you warm and dry, and is easy to move in; thin or medium weight long socks; gloves and a jacket.
+Wear clothing that will keep you warm and dry, and is easy to move in.
+Wear thin or medium weight long socks, gloves and a jacket.
 Dressing in layers is recommended.

-Helmets and protective gear is recommended for beginner skaters of all ages.
-We have free helmet rentals available at the skate rental desk.
-Students may bring their own bicycle helmets that are round in the back.
-Knee and elbow pads without an outer plastic shell is recommended.
-Beginner level students should expect to be sitting and kneeling on the ice, and touching the ice.
+Helmets and protective gear is strongly recommended for beginner skaters of all ages.
+We have free helmet rentals available at the skate rental desk for all ages.
+Students may bring their own bicycle, snowboard or ski helmets that are round in the back.
+Knee and elbow pads without an outer plastic shell, and padded shorts are recommended.
+Beginner level students can expect to be sitting and kneeling on the ice, and touching the ice.